IgorSadoune/algorithmic-collusion-and-the-minimum-price-markov-game/README.md

 This command will also produce all the figures present in the study.
 The figures will be saved under the `src/plots/` directory.

 ## Computational Considerations (with default hyperparamters)
-There are a total of 24 experiments as each of the 6 agent classes used in the paper are tested on 4 configurations of the MPMG.
-Each experiment comprises 100 replications of 100 training episodes and 100 evaluation episodes, for a total of 60,000 training iterations and 60,000 iterations with no parameter update.
+There are 24 experiments as each of the 6 agent classes used in the paper are tested on 4 configurations of the MPMG.
+Among the 24 experiments, 12 are conducted on the 2-player MPMG and 12 on the 5-player MPMG, that is, 84 agents are trained over 100 replications of 100 training episodes, for a total 840,000 training iterations.

 ## Hyperparameter Configuration
 Default configuration is stored in `src/config.yaml`, where the file can be accessed and modified.